t0mm0/dfp/replit.md

 - July 04, 2025.
 Fixed pattern visualizer beat labels to show individual numbers (1-2-3-4) instead of grouped text for better musical understanding
 - July 04, 2025.
 Fixed duplicate key error in protest beats data by removing duplicate "tri-hit" entry
 - July 04, 2025.
 Added Instagram embed functionality with proper loading script and responsive design for social media integration
+- July 04, 2025.
+Fixed mobile responsiveness issues - removed horizontal overflow from Protest Beats page and Pattern Visualizer components
+- July 04, 2025.
+Updated pattern visualizer to show beats 1-16 instead of repeating 1-4, removed yellow text labels, optimized for mobile with smaller circles
+- July 04, 2025.
+Removed all references to Brazil and samba throughout the application - changed to "fusion rhythms" and "resistance rhythms" to better reflect Palestinian solidarity focus
+- July 04, 2025.
+Made all components mobile-first with proper responsive breakpoints and overflow-x-hidden to prevent horizontal scrolling

 ## User Preferences